sakroutamine/Project_2024/Report.md

 4. Mohsin Khan
 5. Oreoluwa Ogunleye-Olawuyi

+We will be working together using Discord and text to ensure everyone is up to date and able to continue working on the assignment.
 ## 2. Project topic (e.g., parallel sorting algorithms)

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)